tmux-python/tmuxp/doc/about.rst

 tmuxp helps you manage tmux workspaces.

-tmuxp is build upon an object relational mapper for tmux.
-End-users may use YAML, JSON and :py:obj:`dict` configurations to launch workspaces like `tmuxinator`_ and `teamocil`_.
+Built on a object relational mapper for tmux. tmux users can reload common workspaces from YAML, JSON and :py:obj:`dict` configurations like `tmuxinator`_ and `teamocil`_.

 To jump right in, see :ref:`quickstart` and :ref:`examples`.